llmrisks/llmrisks.github.io/src/content/post/week7.md

 </div>
 <div class="slide">
   <img src="../images/week7/31.png" alt="">

+#

   <p> Both the technology and ways to detect deep-fake videos will continue to advance.
 However, it requires more than simply trying to generate and identify them.
 By using watermarks, deep-fake videos can be distinguished from the source.
 Furthermore, public education on teaching importance on collecting information from the correct source and further government regulations can be considered.
+Perhaps the biggest threat from improvements in the quality and ease of creating fake imagery, is that people will lose confidence in all images and assume everything they see is fake.

   </p>
 </div>